jacqinthebox/kubeflow-demo/README.md

 ## TLDR

-To deploy a cluster with Bicep, you will need to edit just a few variables in the `deployment.sh` script.
+To deploy a cluster with Bicep, you will need to edit just a few variables in the [deployment](platform/bicep/script/deployment.sh) script.

 ```sh
 git clone https://github.com/jacqinthebox/kubeflow-demo.git && cd kubeflow-demo/platform/bicep/script